Agent Management API

 });

-Migration: Simple → Registry
+Migration: Simple to Registry

 Agents can be used without registration, then registered later: